OSE GDAŃSK 2026

 • Start-up program as a source of innovation – how Polish companies have used the potential and know-how of the market.

-* The organizer reserves the right to correct the program for substantive reasons
+* The Organizer reserves the right to adjust or verify the program